clementtalleu/php-redis-om/docs/advanced_usage.md

 $userRepository->findBy(['name' => 'John']); // Will retrieve all users with the name 'John'
 $userRepository->findBy(['name' => 'John'], ['age' => 'ASC']); // Will retrieve all users with the name 'John' sorted by age in ascending order
 $userRepository->findBy(['name' => 'John'], ['age' => 'ASC'], 5); // Will retrieve 5 users with the name 'John' sorted by age in ascending order
+$userRepository->findLike('John', 5); // Will retrieve all users with a field containing 'John', whatever the field.
+Second parameter is the limit of results (optional)
 $userRepository->count(['name' => 'John']); // Will retrieve an integer representing the number of users with the name 'John'
 ```